StalkCD/stalkcd_cockpit/README.md

 # StalkCD-Cockpit

 ####
-This project provides a GUI for the StalkCD framework, inlcuding a dashboard for visualizing CI/CD pipeline metrics and cross-platform build file conversion.
+This project provides the GUI for the StalkCD framework, inlcuding a dashboard for visualizing CI/CD pipeline metrics and cross-platform build file conversion.
 To be able to use the available functions, the corresponding projects must also be installed.
 The [characteristics service](https://github.com/StalkCD/stalkcd_characteristics) is required to display the metrics and the [conversion service](https://github.com/StalkCD/stalkcd_extended) is required for the conversion.